raspberrypilearning/pick-your-favourite/en/step_5.md

 You are so close to finishing the content of your webpage!
 Well done!

-Now you are going to add the colours, classes and code to style and fill the third slot!
+Now, you are going to add the colours, classes, and code to style and fill the third slot!

 You have done this twice now, so the instructions will just remind you of the steps.

 --- task ---

-Open `default.css` -  add three colours for slot 3 (one for each of your options).
+Open `default.css` and add three colours for slot 3 (one for each of your options).

 --- collapse ---